S0f1eM/S0f1eM/README.md

 ![compassionate-coding](/S0f1eM/S0f1eM/blob/master/compassionate.jpeg)

-### 😊 About me (as an individual) :
+### 👩🏻‍💼 About me :
+* 🙋‍♀️ I adapt easily to the work habits of my coworkers and I got sense of responsibility.
+* 🛎️ Always available and enthusiastic 😄, I bring good humo(u)r and optimism to the group 🌼.
+* 🤗 I believe it's important to support coworkers and give them the means to develop as individuals 🎗️⚖️🏳️‍🌈 while growing within the group.
 * I love Pixar movies 🎈🎈🏠🎈🎈
 * I have an art history and archeologia degree 🤠
 * I love walks on the beach 🌅 and in the hood 🌲
 * I like to relax playing onboard games 🎲 and video games 🎮

-### 👩🏻‍💼 About me (as a coworker) :
-* 🙋‍♀️ I adapt easily to the work habits of my coworkers and I got sense of responsibility.
-* 🛎️ Always available and enthusiastic 😄, I bring good humo(u)r and optimism to the group 🌼.
-* 🤗 I believe it's important to support coworkers and give them the means to develop as individuals 🎗️⚖️🏳️‍🌈 while growing within the group.
+* ...

 ### >_ Developer XP